4GeeksAcademy/python-beginner-programming-exercises/README.md

 <img align="left" src="https://img.shields.io/github/last-commit/4geeksacademy/python-beginner-programming-exercises">
 <!-- endhide -->

-This exercises are the ideal first step for anyone trying to learn Python, we start from the most simple challenge like printing a message on the terminal and slowly increase step by step.
+These exercises are the ideal first step for anyone trying to learn Python, we start from the most simple challenge like printing a message on the terminal and slowly increase step by step.

-This particular series are for Python beginners.
+These particular series are for beginners in learning Python.
 You will learn:

 1. The `print` function,